 Thanks to technology, bookkeeping doesn’t have to be agonizing and monotonous.
 Ditch the books and spreadsheets and adopt cloud bookkeeping software.
 The right solution empowers you to trade in your stereotypical 9-pound ledger for easy-to-use software that does all the entering, categorizing, and report generating for you.

-Sunrise provides all the features you need to stay on top of your bookkeeping.
+Sunrise by Lendio provides all the features you need to stay on top of your bookkeeping.
 Oh, and it’s free.
 Here’s a glimpse of what bookkeeping tech can do for your business:

 - Track expenses: Link your bank account and credit cards and presto—Sunrise will import and categorize all your expenses and income.